openhwgroup/cv32e40x/docs/user_manual/source/control_status_registers.rst

   support more than one value.
 If an unsupported value is written to such a field, subsequent reads will return the value marked with an asterix (6* for example) in the definiton of that field.

-* **WPRI**: Software should ignore values read from these fields, and presereve the values when writing.
+* **WPRI**: Software should ignore values read from these fields, and preserve the values when writing.

 .. note::